 TRISH KAUFMANN was introduced to Confederate postal history in 1965 and quickly became engrossed in exhibiting, writing and research on the subject.
-She served as editor of The Confederate Philatelist (CP), official publication of the Confederate Stamp Alliance, from 1973-1987 and co-editor prior to that from 1970-73, a total of 17 1/2 years, a record number for any editor of the CP.
-She has served off and on over the years as associate editor to various other editors and has been a Contributing Editor since 2013.
+She served as editor of the Confederate Philatelist (CP), official publication of the Confederate Stamp Alliance, from 1973-1987 and co-editor prior to that from 1970-73, a total of 17 1/2 years, a record number for any editor of the CP.
+She has served off and on over the years as associate editor to various other editors and has been a Contributing Editor since 2013, writing in every issue.
+Photo taken at 1972 show in New Orleans.

 In April 2016, at St. Louis Stamp Expo, she was presented the prestigious Elizabeth Pope Award for Lifetime Contributions to Philately.
 The prior evening, she won the CP (Confederate Philatelist) Writers' Award for the best article in 2015.

-Trish was a section editor of The Confederate Stampless Cover Catalog as well as a contributor to the 1986 New Dietz Confederate States Catalog and annual updates of the Scott Specialized Catalogue.
-She has written hundreds of philatelic research articles, primarily on Confederate postal history for The American Philatelist, The Congress Book, Smithsonian Magazine, Way Markings, The Confederate Philatelist, La Posta, The SPA Journal and other publications.
+Trish was a section editor of the Confederate Stampless Cover Catalog, as well as a contributor to the 1986 New Dietz Confederate States Catalog and annual updates of the Scott Specialized Catalogue.
+She has written hundreds of philatelic research articles, primarily on Confederate postal history for the American Philatelist, Congress Book, Smithsonian Magazine, Way Markings, Confederate Philatelist, La Posta, SPA Journal and other publications.

-Society affiliations include life memberships in the American Philatelic Society, Confederate Stamp Alliance, U.S. Philatelic Classics Society, and the American Philatelic Research Library, of which she is also a patron; she is a member of the American Stamp Dealers Association, Collectors Club of New York, Fellow of the Royal Philatelic Society of London, and belongs to numerous other collector and dealer organizations.
+Society affiliations include life memberships in the American Philatelic Society, Confederate Stamp Alliance, U.S. Philatelic Classics Society, and the American Philatelic Research Library, of which she is also a patron; she is a member of the American Stamp Dealers Association, National Stamp Dealers Association, Collectors Club of New York, Fellow of the Royal Philatelic Society of London, and belongs to numerous other collector and dealer organizations.
 She served on the board of directors as the first female member of the American Philatelic Research Library 1983-89, the Society of Philatelic Americans (also Publicity Director and Advertising - 1973), the Virginia Postal History Society, NAPEX, and the World Stamp Expo Advisory Board to the U.S. Postal Service.
-She is also a financial supporter of the APS Young Philatelic Leaders Fellowship program.

 Trish was on the CSA Postmaster Provisional Revision Committee working with the publishers of the Scott Catalogue to revise this important section of Scott, as well as serving in a similar capacity revising the Confederate section of the Minkus Catalogue.
 She works regularly with the Scott Catalogue editors to maintain the Confederate sections of Volume I and the Scott Specialized Catalogue.